polings/SQL2_Info/README.md

 ##### 3) Create a stored procedure with an output parameter that destroys all SQL DML triggers in the current database.
 The output parameter will return the number of triggers destroyed.

 ##### 4) Create a stored procedure with an input parameter that returns names and descriptions of object types (stored procedures and scalar functions only) that have a string specified by the procedure parameter.

-💡 [Tap here](https://forms.yandex.ru/cloud/64182088eb61462532cee6b5/) **to leave your feedback on the project**.
-Our Team really tries to make your educational experience better.